Caleb9/asuswrt-merlin-nordvpn-wg-updater/README.md

 WireGuard NordVPN client set up on the router.

 The installation script requires a minimum Asuswrt-Merlin version 388.

+At the moment, setting a specific country, city or server group is not supported (it might come later) -- the script just sets the client to connect to the default recommended server, which is likely going to be the server for your real location.

 ## Tested On